 Is neurofeedback training compatible with holistic health concepts and practices?

-Yes.
-There is a growing interest in neurofeedback training from those working with nutrition, holistic health, and mind-body studies.
+Yes!
+There is a growing interest in neurofeedback therapy from those working with nutrition, holistic health, and mind-body studies.

 There is a growing list of physicians in varying specialties such as psychiatry, internal medicine, cardiology, progressive medicine, etc. who are either expanding their personal practices or are teaming with others into a multi-modal concept that looks beyond the cures of conventional medicine.